milestonesys/mipsdk-samples-plugin/ServerSideCarrousel/README.md

 # Server Side Carrousel

-The server side carrousel demonstrates how one configuration can be created in the administrator and shared among many Smart Clients.
+The server side carrousel demonstrates how one configuration can be created in the Management Client and shared among many Smart Clients.

 In this sample, a set of cameras and presets can be selected and saved under a name.
 Multiple configurations of carrousels can be defined.